arangodb/docs/README.md

 ### When adding a new release

+- Run below commands in Bash under Linux.
+Do not use Git Bash on Windows, it dereferences symlinks (copies the referenced files)!
 - Copy the latest devel version to a new directory i.e. `cp -a 3.7 3.8`
 - Create the necessary navigation definition files in `_data` by copying, e.g.
   ```
+  cd _data
   for book in aql drivers http manual oasis; do
     cp -a "3.7-${book}.yml" "3.8-${book}.yml"
   done
+  cd ..
   ```
 - Create relative symlinks to program option JSON files in `_data`, like
   ```
+  cd _data
   for prog in backup bench d dump export import inspect restore sh; do
     ln -s "../3.8/generated/arango${prog}-options.json" "3.8-program-options-arango${prog}.json"
   done
+  cd ..
   ```
 - Adjust the version numbers in `site.data` references in all pages of the copied folder (here: `3.8`) which include program startup options